 And stop and ask yourself questions when:

-…you find yourself another character in your story.
+…you find yourself mocking another character in your story.

 …you find yourself saying some version of “I don’t mean to be offensive/racist/sexist, etc.”

 …your story is mostly about something that didn’t actually happen to you (i.e. it’s not about YOU or it didn’t actually happen like that).